DragonTechMC/DTPunishment/README.md

 Configuration files will automatically be created in the `config` directory.
 You can edit these and use `/dtp reload` in the console to reload the configuration whilst your server is running.

-## Permissions

-For a full list of permissions required for each command, check the [Wiki](https://github.com/DragonTechMC/DTPunishment/wiki)

 ## Licence/ Permissions

 * You may not download and redistrubute this plugin without permission.